OpenNews/srccon/proposal_guide.md

 ---
 layout: 2015_layout
 title: SRCCON Proposal Guide
-subtitle: Our peer-led sessions combine skillsharing, discussion, and collaboration.
-Proposals open March 22.
+subtitle: The best sessions combine your passion, creativity, and experience.
+Here's how to make your idea stand out.
 section: sessions
 sub-section: interior
 background: stickerdots